open-telemetry/opentelemetry-specification/specification/common/mapping-to-non-otlp.md

 Exporters to formats that don't have a concept that is equivalent to the Scope SHOULD record the attributes at the most suitable place in their corresponding format, typically at the Span, Metric or LogRecord equivalent.

+### Nested Attributes

+Only certain protocols, languages, SDKs or Exporter support the storing or sending of a hierarchy of Attributes.
+When not supported in those cases they SHOULD implement a strategy to handle how nested Attributes are stored or transmitted, like using a JSON-encoded string value as highlighted for protocols above.
+The depth of the any resulting hierarchy SHOULD be limited and MUST not include recursive references.